santanagabi/Pig-Game/README.md

 - User reset game

 ## Pig or Pick Game:
-- Two players
+- Two players,
-- The first player to reach 100 points wins the game
+- The first player to reach 100 points wins the game,

 ### Using Javascript in the Browser: DOM (Document Object Model)
 Reinforcing learnings about Javascript: DOM from The Complete [JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/)